RENTING A CAR IN TROMSØ

 On top of that, you will learn a lot about the physics of the northern lights, as well as local legends.
 The guides will also take pictures of you and the lights, which requires a bit of practice, and give tips on taking great pictures with your own camera.

-3. KNOW WHAT TO EXPECT
+KNOW WHAT TO EXPECT

-There might be differences between tour operators, but here is what you can expect when you sign up for the northern lights chasing trip.
+There might be differences between tour operators, but here is what you can expect when you sign up for the Northern Lights Chasing trip.

 First, you need to understand that the northern lights are highly unpredictable.
 Moreover, the chance of seeing them depends not only on their activity but also on the local weather and cloud cover.